 - reduced interaction with friends and acquaintances

 - the “I usta” Syndrome – loss of interest in hobbies or recreational activities

-That last item is significant, and although listed in Dr. Gilmartin’s work specifically as a common fallout from working in law enforcement, it can exist among patients living with chronic illness, too.
+That last item is significant, and although listed in Dr. Gilmartin’s work specifically as a common fallout from working in law enforcement, it will also feel familiar to people living with chronic illness, too.

 Dr. Gilmartin describes it as a syndrome that describes what’s been lost from an individual’s life.
 He says that law enforcement officers typically use the “I usta…” response to inquiries about their own personal lives.
 For example:

 - “I usta jog.”

 - “I usta keep my house picked up and tidy.”